 according to federal court and sworn

-congressional testimony — the conversation shifts course and
+congressional testimony — the conversation shifts course

-strikes an alternate objective.
+striking an alternate objective.

 “I am getting wasted,” Mac proclaims.
 “Incoming.
 Better take